TIBCOSoftware/snappy-examples/README.md

 |2013-01-28 13:21:14 |     pub2 |     adv20|   xyz.com| CA| 0.0003|  4321|
 |2013-01-28 13:21:15 |     pub2 |     adv20|   xyz.com| CA| 0.0001|  5675|

 We pre-aggregate these logs by publisher and geo, and compute the average bid, the number of impressions and the number of uniques(the number of unique users that viewed the Ad) every 2 seconds.
-We want to maintain the last day’s worth of data in memory for interactive queries.
+We want to maintain the last day’s worth of data in memory for interactive analytics from external clients.
 Some examples of interactive queries:
 - Find total uniques for a certain AD grouped on geography;
 - Impression trends for advertisers over time;